-=

-දිරි Coi {Organ} nfiguration
+22 onfiguration Janization: Main Org.

-Access Roles
+Access Rol 95 -

-Access roles is a security standard them.
-For futher DIES way to control the access to metric d.
-Worth noting that every time you explanation on how the Access role cs and some PMM functionalities, for an increased invite new users, the default role will be assigned to es work, check our documentation.
+Access roles i security stand Access Roles Access roles is a way to control the access to metrics and some PMM functionalities, for an increased security standard.
+Worth noting that every time you invite new users, the default role will be assigned to them.
+For futher explanation on how the Access roles work, check our documentation.

 Create

 Name Description Metrics access Options

-Full access efault 4
+Full access Default 4

-Dev Access to metrics for PostgreSQI services only {service_name="pmm-server- postgresql"}
+Dev Access to metrics for PostgreSQI services of {service_name="pmm-server- nly postgresql"}

-Dev team Access to metrics for De environment only ev {environment="ps-dev"} :
+Dev team Access to metrics for environment only {environment="ps-dev"}

 Edit

-Set as default
+☆ Set as default m Delete

+Delete